Search our site:

 Let Your light shine in all I say and do!
 Amen.
 (Place a candle inside and light it)

-Christian object lessons are an excellent way to help the Bible come to life for not only small children, but also youth and even adults!
+Christian object lessons like the Pumpkin Gospel are an excellent way to help the Bible come to life for not only small children, but also youth and even adults!

 Special note: We do preview the websites to which we link, but are unable to peruse them completely.
 We try to check others' faith statements and make sure they do profess Jesus Christ as God's Son and salvation is found only in Him.
 It must, however, be your responsibility to personally dig into God's Word and allow the Holy Spirit to be your first and final teacher on all subjects.